Rental Housing Inspections

 If a complaint is received about an urgent condition at a property, the inspector will attempt to contact the Owner or Property Manager to gain access, and arrangements may be made with the tenant to inspect the property at the earliest possible time.
 Only someone who has a legal right to enter the building—a tenant, property manager, or landlord—may invite the inspector into the rental.

 Unfortunately, not all landlord and tenant issues can be solved using municipal or housing codes.
-Inspectors can help resolve concerns with your rental space as it pertains to your personal health and safety but cannot be involved with leases, security deposits, or eviction issues.
-To begin the complaint process, please contact the owner, landlord, or property manager to let them know what your issue is, in writing, and give them a reasonable amount of time to respond.
+Inspectors can help resolve concerns with your rental space as it pertains to your personal health and safety but cannot be involved civil issues dealing with leases, security deposits, or evictions.
+Tenants within the State of North Dakota who want to know more about their rights should view the North Dakota Attorney General Tenant Rights website or review information in the Landlord Tenant Rights and Responsibilities handbook.
+To begin the complaint process, the tenant should contact the owner, landlord, or property manager in writing and give them a reasonable amount of time to respond.
 A tenant must contact the appropriate responsible party about their issue prior to contacting the Inspections office, even if the intended recipient does not respond.
 An inspector may ask for a copy of that documentation.

 If the landlord or property manager does not follow through with resolving an issue, please contact our office to speak to a rental housing inspector at 701.476.6708, or report an issue using Fargo One.